l3s-learnweb/learnweb/README.md

 </p>

-Learnweb is a collaborative search and sharing system which brings together different online services such as YouTube, Flickr, Bing, Vimeo and SlideShare under one umbrella.
+Learnweb is a collaborative search and sharing system which brings together different online services such as YouTube, Flickr, Google Search, Vimeo and SlideShare under one umbrella.
 It also provides advanced features for organizing and sharing distributed resources with a group of people.

 ## History